 Carbon Dioxide maximum of 1000 ppm

 Carbon Monoxide maximum of 10 ppm

 Odor No pronounced odor

-Oil (hydrocarbons) maximum of 5 mg/m
+Oil (hydrocarbons) maximum of 5 mg/m 3

 Oxygen between 19.5 - 23.5%

-\ Specific measurement of odor in gaseous air is impractical.
+Specific measurement of odor in gaseous air is impractical.
 Air may have a slight odor but the presence of a pronounced odor renders the air unsatisfactory.

-4.1.4 Prior to using the respirator, read the owner's manual and all instructions, labels, and warnings relating to the compressed air source.
-Take special care to abide by all warnings from the compressor manufacturer regarding compressor use, and from the cylinder and air supplier for breathing air cylinders and their use.
+4.1.4 Prior to using the respirator, read the owner's manual and all instructions, labels, and warnings relating to the ambient air pump.